Bisbee deportation of IWWs, July 12, 1917.

 Perhaps the most infamous event in Arizona labor history is the Bisbee Deportation of 1917, an illegal vigilante action taken against striking copper workers and the residents of Bisbee.
 The outbreak of the World War I drove copper prices up and turned the Bisbee mine into a 24/7 operation.

-Our digital exhibit The Bisbee Deportation of 1917 draws from materials in Special Collections, the Arizona Historical Society, Tucson, Arizona, and the Sharlot Hall Museum, Prescott, Arizona to tell the story of the event.
+The Bisbee Deportation of 1917 digital exhibit draws from materials in Special Collections, the Arizona Historical Society in Tucson, Arizona, and the Sharlot Hall Museum in Prescott, Arizona, to tell the story of the event.

-Learn about our collection and research guides and using the collections.
+Learn about our collection guides and research guides and using the collections.